 So, even if you're not having thirty football crazed fans over to your house for the Super Bowl, make the full amount anyway.
 It's a perfect recipe to freeze for later.
 Use a muffin tin to freeze individual portions.
 Pour the sauce over the top to help the meat freeze in one solid chunk.
 When frozen solid, pop out the individual muffin cup portions and toss them in a freezer bag or container for more long-term storage.

-4 chipotle peppers (from a can) plus all the adobo sauce it sits in
+4 chipotle peppers (from a can), minced, plus all the adobo sauce it sits in

 1 bunch cilantro, chopped